fp-ts/core/docs/modules/Option.ts.md

 ## getOrUndefined

-Extracts the value out of the structure, if it exists.
-Otherwise returns `undefined`.
+Returns the value of the option if it is a `Some`, otherwise returns `undefined`.

 **Signature**